FabriceColin/mppl/README.md

 If artist or year metadata is missing, mpgen complains with a "Missing artist/title/year metadata on..." message.

 Covers identification may be enabled with the -c/--covers option.
-This will generate a "Covers" playlist.
+This will generate a "Covers" playlist that lists tracks with a title matching "* cover)".

 # Playlists generation from a on-disk music collection and a Bandcamp collection